hungryjireh/2019escgroup10/README.md

 ```
 to load the backend.

-Note: mysite is now deprecated and mysite_new is the latest version of the administrator panel for our web application.
+Note: mysite is now deprecated and mysite_latest is the latest version of the administrator panel for our web application.